-Neck Pain & Whiplash Injury
+Neck Pain and Whiplash Physical Therapy

 Whiplash is a condition that occurs due to a forceful movement of the neck, most commonly experienced during a car accident.
 In other cases, whiplash may result from another type of traumatic accident, such as a sports neck injury.
 Sometimes referred to as a neck strain or a neck sprain, whiplash can be very painful and seriously affect your day-to-day life.
 Neck pain from whiplash can be diagnosed and treated by an experienced practitioner at EPTG.